SomiaNasir/Coursera-SQL-for-Data-Science/README.md

 I have calculated the total number of businesses, total number of operating businesses, average star rating and total number of review counts for category of hotels and travel for all cities available in the dataset.
-From the following table, we can see that Oakwood Village has 1 hotel with poor rating which was closed later.
+From the following table, we can see that Oakwood Village had 1 hotel with a poor rating and it was closed later.
 The best performing hotel is in Scottsdale with a rating of 4.5 which is followed by Las Vegas.
 #### iii.
 Output of your finished dataset: